Last Updated on October 20, 2019

 I used to love watching Julia Child on The French Chef when it was on Saturday afternoons on my local PBS station.
-I think Julia Child kind of reminded me of my mother, they were both tall, loved to talk, and were never afraid to take anything head on.
+I think Julia Child kind of reminded me of my mother, they were both tall, loved to talk, and they were never afraid to take anything head-on.
 My mother was a good cook, taught me the basics, and let me prepare meals when I was 10.
-Sadly, my mother died when I was 15, but left me in the capable hands of my Aunt Georgia, Grandmother, and Julia Child.
+Sadly, my mother died when I was 15 but left me in the capable hands of my Aunt Georgia, Grandmother, and Julia Child.

 It’s been really, really hot this summer, so if you don’t want to get your house hotter turning on the oven, and you have a Nesco, by all means, make these in there.
 If you don’t have watermelon rind pickles on hand, you can purchase them in the condiment section of your supermarket, although they won’t be as good as those you put up yourself.

 - Watermelon Rind Pickle